-Radiological areas, controlled areas, and radioactive material areas shall be posted, unless the conditions constituting the authorized exceptions specified in 10 CFR 835 exist (10 CFR 835.601-835.606).
-DOE Guide G-441.1-1C, Radiation Protection Programs Guide for Use with Title 10, Code of Federal Regulations, Part 835, Occupational Radiation Protection, and the RCS provide appropriate guidance.
+Radiological areas, controlled areas, and radioactive material areas shall be posted, unless the conditions constituting the authorized exceptions specified in 10 CFR Part 835 exist (10 CFR §835.601- § 835.606).
+DOE Guide G-441.1-1C (2008a) and DOE-STD-1098-2008 (2009c) provide appropriate guidance.
 The technical criteria for defining the required areas should be established, documented, and consistently applied.
 The radiological control staff should establish and document the conditions that require areas to be barricaded and marked to prevent personnel from inadvertently entering them and to be physically locked to preclude unauthorized personnel from entering them.